Pholi658/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

-# The different web infrastructure case scenarios from simple infrastructures to Distributed,monitored and secured infrastructures
+# The different web infrastructure case scenario designs from simple infrastructures to Distributed,monitored and secured infrastructures